 Regorafenib has only shown activity in patients who have progressed on all standard therapy.
 Therefore, the panel added regorafenib as an additional line of therapy for patients with metastatic colorectal cancer refractory to chemotherapy.
-It can be given before or after trifluridinetipiracil; no data inform the best order of these therapies.
+It can be given before or after trifluridine-tipiracil; no data inform the best order of these therapies.

 The most common grade 3 or higher adverse events in the regorafenib arm of the CORRECT trial were hand-foot skin reaction (17%), fatigue (10%), hypertension (7%), diarrhea (7%), and rash/desquamation (6%).
 Severe and fatal liver toxicity occurred in 0.3% of 1100 patients treated with regorafenib across all trials.
-In a meta-analysis of 4 studies that included 1078 patients treated with regorafenib for colorectal cancer, GIST, renal cell carcinoma, or hepatocellular carcinoma, the overall incidence of all-grade and high-grade hand-foot skin reactions was 60.5% and 20.4%, respectively.707 In the subset of 500 patients with colorectal cancer, the incidence of all-grade hand-foot skin reaction was 46.6%.
+In a meta-analysis of 4 studies that included 1078 patients treated with regorafenib for colorectal cancer, gastrointestinal stromal tumor (GIST), renal cell carcinoma, or hepatocellular carcinoma, the overall incidence of all-grade and high-grade hand-foot skin reactions was 60.5% and 20.4%, respectively.
+In the subset of 500 patients with colorectal cancer, the incidence of all-grade hand-foot skin reaction was 46.6%.

-The phase IIIb CONSIGN trial assessed the safety of regorafenib in 2872 patients from 25 countries with refractory metastatic colorectal cancer.708 The safety profile of regorafenib was consistent with that seen in the CORRECT trial.
+The phase IIIb CONSIGN trial assessed the safety of regorafenib in 2872 patients from 25 countries with refractory metastatic colorectal cancer.
+The REBECCA study also assessed the safety and efficacy of regorafenib in a cohort of 654 patients with metastatic colorectal cancer within a compassionate use program.
+The safety profile of regorafenib in both of these trials was consistent with that seen in the CORRECT trial.